woocommerce/woocommerce-blocks/assets/js/base/components/notice-banner/README.md

 ## Design Guidelines

 Notices are informational UI displayed near the top of store pages.
-WooCommerce blocks, themes, and plugins all use notices to indicate the result of an action, or to draw the user’s attention to necessary information.
+Notices are used to indicate the result of an action, or to draw the user’s attention to necessary information.

 Notices are color-coded to indicate the type of message being communicated, and also show an icon to reinforce the meaning of the message.
 The color and icon used for a notice are determined by the `status` prop.